Kelle Moley, MD

 - Postdoctoral Fellowship, Cell Biology and Physiology: Washington University School of Medicine, St. Louis, MO (1998)

-Kelle H. Moley, M.D., co-directs the Institute of Clinical and Translational Sciences at Washington University in St. Louis, MO.
+Kelle H. Moley, M.D., co-directed the Institute of Clinical and Translational Sciences at Washington University in St. Louis, MO.
 She is a professor of obstetrics and gynecology and was named vice chair for basic science research and director of the Division of Basic Science Research in the Department of Obstetrics and Gynecology at Washington University School of Medicine in St. Louis in March 2006 and the inaugural James P. Crane Professor of Obstetrics and Gynecology in June 2009.
-As part of her appointment, Moley is responsible for developing a strategic plan and direction for the new division and enhancing the current program in Reproductive Science.
+As part of her appointment, Moley was responsible for developing a strategic plan and direction for the new division and enhancing the current program in Reproductive Science.

 Also a professor in cell biology and physiology, Moley is one of a handful of people in the world studying the effects of maternal type 1 and type 2 diabetes and obesity on gametes, implantation and development of mice embryos.
 Her work has established that short term exposure to high concentrations of glucose or insulin during the first 72 hours following fertilization is enough to alter the embryos and result in the increase in congenital malformations and miscarriages, as seen in women with diabetes and other metabolic disorders.